 General Education – Mathematical Perspective A

 This course is an introduction to the fundamental principles of typography (the visual representation of language) to effectively convey information and ideas to specific audiences.
-This course also builds on the brief basic intro of typography that is integrated into the 2D Graphic Design course.
 Focus is on the communicative function and aesthetic nature of typographic problem-solving.
 Course content and lectures will cover typographic terminology, type anatomy, history of typography as well as type classification, type measurement, and issues of legibility and readability.
 Once students are introduced to the fundamentals of typography, they will include imagery as appropriate.
 Students will also refine their skills using relevant software.
 (Prerequisites: GRDE-106 and GRDE-107 or FDTN-141) or equivalent courses.)
 Lab 3 (Fall Or Spring).

 Graphic Design Studio II

 This course will focus on the analysis, creation and use of imagery for communication purposes, along with an introduction to symbol and icon design as it relates to branding.
 Processes and techniques for creating images are explored.
 Projects incorporate symbolism, concept development and integration of image and text.
 This course will build upon the principles and theories learned in Graphic Design Studio I with project solutions developed for print media, motion and digital use.
 (Pre-requisites: GRDE-106 and (GRDE-107 or FDTN-141) or equivalent courses.)
 Lab 3 (Fall Or Spring).

 History of Graphic Design (WI-PR)